l00f00/flasketvj/README.md

 pimapperrulez
 (!CHANGE IT!)

-My country is IT so you will havo to update accordingly to your location:
+My country is IT so you will have to update accordingly to your location:

 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf